-Lab grown diamonds are just as real as naturally occurring diamonds but can cost 65% less on average.
+Lab grown diamonds are just as real as naturally occurring diamonds but can cost up to 90% less.

 Lab grown diamonds are identical in chemical composition and physical appearance to natural diamonds but have been created in a lab controlled environment as opposed to forming over billions of years beneath the earth’s surface.
 Either way, diamond production involves intense heat and pressure.